andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 While gazing out over the
 <a href="/traveler/2023_05-scandinavia/05-oslo_nature.html?id=fjord" target="_blank" rel="noopener noreferrer">glacially eroded sea inlet trough</a>
 the weather starts to change.
-The scattered clouds start to scatter together;
-the fjord evaporates behind the veil of a misty fog.
+The scattered clouds begin a descattering maneuver, enveloping the view of the fjord behind the veil of a misty fog.
 Our lofty kingdom enveloped by a damp grey specter.

-And just as quickly as it came it went, sliced into ghostly ribbons against the jagged outcrop, its only memory wispy tendrils carried away by the sharp wind.
+Thankfully our chagrin is short lived; as quickly as it came it's gone, sliced into ghostly ribbons of ethereal vapor.
+Its final memory wispy tendrils carried away by the terminal gasp of the North Atlantic jet stream.

 <h4 class="article-subheader">Cruisin'</h4>
-electric boat
+The morning after our mountaineering escapades Jill has procured passage on a sightseeing cruise through the fjords.
+Unfortunately so too have hordes of visitors aboard the *MV Brittania*, a cruise ship that snuck into port overnight much to our chagrin.

+According to the *Brittania*'s website their *passengers-to-space-ratio* is 33.
+It does not specify units.
+Since this is the first cruise ship website I've had the pleasure of visiting I'm unsure if that's a good number.
+Is that a selling point among cruise lines? *Climb aboard the luxurious USS Dysentery with an industry leading 25 passengers-to-space-ratio!
+USS Dysentery.
+Escape the smell.*

+Bright and early we hop aboard the *Future of the Fjords*, the first all-electric carbon fiber vessel in the world.
+With two 600 horsepower engines powered by an 1800 kWh battery pack the *Future* can cruise at a breezy 16 knots for 40 nautical miles on a single charge.
+To put that into a little perspective, making some rough assumptions on average car gas tank size and EV battery pack capacity that's roughly equivalent to 1000 gallons of gasoline.

+As we're standing on the deck navigating the roiling sea of humanity belched upon Fl&aring;m by the *Brittania*

+Her 4000 passengers have the permanent residents of Fl&aring;m outnumbered 10 to 1.
+Much to their chagrin one would presume.

+*Brittania*

 After our cruise we have a few hours to kill before our 6:30 PM reservation on